GFlorio/gflorio.github.io/cv.md

 #### Project: Indoor Positioning

-The company was just starting back then, so I had to build the Android client library and the back-end from scratch, by myself.
-Nowadays, it is the cornerstone of all products of the company, processing hundreds of positions every second with high availability and low latency.
+The cornerstone of all products of the company, processing hundreds of positions every second with high availability and low latency.
 My contributions include:

 - An adaptable signal processing pipeline, including Bayesian filtering.
 - Building, training, evaluating and deploying machine learning models.